 |Marakanda to the Greeks.
 One of Central Asia's oldest settlements.
 The capital of Tamerlane's empire Mawaranahr.|

-Ancient capital of fluted domes and sky blue mosaic, the Garden of the Soul and the Pearl of the East, emporium on major Silk Road crossroads and trade routes west to Persia, east to China and south to India - that’s amazing and fascinating Samarkand.
-Lying in the river valley of the Zarafshan and flanked by Pamir-Alai mountain spurs, this fabled oasis at the fringes of the Kyzyl Kum desert excites the travelers even today.
+Ancient capital of fluted domes and sky blue mosaic, the Pearl of the East, emporium on major Silk Road crossroads and trade routes west to Persia, east to China and south to India - that’s the amazing and fascinating Samarkand.
 City of Famous Shadows reveals Samarkand as witness to the full sweep of Central Asia history, among conquerors to cast their shadows were the Macedonian Alexander the Great, the Mongol Genghis Khan.
 In 1370 Tamerlane achieved supremacy in Transoxiana, his choice of capital was obvious - Samarkand’s history, fertility and potential for rebirth.
 For next 35 years the lands of Persia, Syria, Asia Minor and India dispatched into Samarkand their minds – scholars, historians, theologians – and hands – architects, masons, painters, calligraphers, tile-glaziers, silk-weavers, glass-blowers, silversmiths, gunsmiths and blow-makers to create the Centre of Universe.
-The very word Samarkand, so resonant with enigma and romantic legend, afford the travelers nowadays a spectacular glimpse of Tamerlane’s the Mirror of the World.